Skip to content

 Default: Do Not Send Complete Subtitles

-Only the text lines in the subtitles are sent to the AI for translation, without sending line numbers, time codes, or blank lines.
+Only the text lines in the subtitles are sent to the AI for translation, without line numbers, time codes, or blank lines.

-Advantages: Saves tokens and reduces API call costs.
+Advantages: Saves tokens, reduces API call costs.

-Example of 2 lines of original content:
+Example: 2 lines of original text

 星期六时,